stevenleeg/geemusic/README.md

 $ git clone https://github.com/stevenleeg/geemusic.git
 ```

-Next, `cd` in and install the dependencies, you ideally want to do this within a `virtualenv` if you have it installed, but otherwise you can omit those steps and just run the `pip3 install` line.
+Next make sure you have Python 3 installed and `cd` in and install the dependencies, you ideally want to do this within a `virtualenv` if you have it installed, but otherwise you can omit those steps and just run the `pip3 install` line.
 Note that some of the dependencies require a few packages that you may not already have on your system: `python3-dev`, `libssl-dev`, and `libffi-dev`.
 On Ubuntu these can be installed by running `sudo apt-get install python3-dev libssl-dev libffi-dev`.

 ```bash
 # Run this if you have virtualenv installed: